israel-dryer/ttkbootstrap/docs/gallery/long_running_indeterminate.rst

 Long-Running (Indeterminate)
 ============================
 This example demonstrates the use of a progress bar for long-running tasks where the number of steps or time required is *unknown* ahead of time and cannot otherwise be calculated.
+The overall theme is **lumen** and the following styles are applied to these widgets:

+    :Progressbar: ``info.Horizontal.TProgressbar``

+Additionally, the background color was set using ``Style.colors.primary`` with padding added around the inner frame to create a thick border effect.

 Instead of filling from left to right as normal, this *indeterminate* mode of progressbar will shift the indicator from left to right to indicate that they system is working.

 IO task are thread-blocking in python, which means that if you create a gui with a button that downloads a file from the internet, the gui will be unresponsive until that download task is completed.
 To prevent this kind of negative